Why Care Dimensions?

 Massachusetts’ Hospice Leader

 A pioneer in the nation’s hospice movement, Care Dimensions began as Hospice of the North Shore in 1978.
-What started as a small volunteer program has grown to become the largest, most highly skilled hospice in Massachusetts — a non-profit provider currently serving 5,000 patients each year.
+What started as a small volunteer program has grown to become the largest, most highly skilled hospice in Massachusetts — a non-profit provider currently serving more than 7,000 patients each year.
 We’ve championed the cause of hospice since the beginning and continue as end-of-life care advocates – providing unsurpassed patient care while insisting on the highest quality.

 Hospice Care or Palliative Care